 The American experiment in religious liberty has been successful in large part because it has been able to protect the religious freedom of “fringe” religions — including Baptists in colonial times and Catholics and Mormons in the 19th Century.
 In several recent situations, the BJC has defended the rights of Muslims to practice their religion freely.
 These efforts include letters written to members of Congress, meetings with administration officials, participation in interfaith groups working for the same protections for all, and opposing misguided “anti-Sharia” measures.

 - On January 27, 2017, the Baptist Joint Committee condemned President Donald Trump’s executive order that included a religious test for future refugees.
 BJC Executive Director Amanda Tyler said the action is a “back-door bar on Muslim refugees” and it sends the un-American message that there are second-class faiths.
 “A threat to anyone’s religious liberty is a threat to everyone’s religious liberty, and we as Baptists stand with those facing religious persecution around the world, regardless of their faith.”
+Click here to watch Amanda Tyler’s statement on the steps of the U.S. Supreme Court on June 26, 2018, after the Court’s troublesome final ruling in the case.

 - The BJC joined a brief in the U.S. District Court for New Jersey in 2016 in the case of Islamic Society of Basking Ridge v.
 Township of Bernards, asserting that the Religious Land Use and Institutionalized Persons Act prohibits different municipal rules for building a mosque than for a church.